Doze-D/Martian-Gothic-Unification---GFX-file-converter/PROJECT_NOTES.md

   assuming a bug - this has repeatedly turned out to be stale/cached downloads on the user's end, not actual data problems.

-## Testing workflow

-User has requested **not** doing the full ~30-file regression sweep for small/targeted changes anymore (token cost) - just test the specific file(s) affected by a change, plus a quick sanity check of anything structurally adjacent (e.g. when changing the grid-packing threshold, spot-check that files just under the old threshold and just over the new one still behave as expected).

 Round-trip test pattern:
 ```python